stefanspringer1/Pipeline/README.md

 ### The tree view on logging and structural IDs

-The `ExecutionInfo` instance can actually seen as part of a tree, e.g. the begin message of a step together with the end message for the same message can be seen as a node containing everything that is logged in-between.
-Your might want to actually build a tree from it, and the `level` contained in the `ExecutionInfo` is actually all you for this, but all `ExecutionInfo` instances that do not act as a leave in this tree view have a UUID `structuralID` to help you with that.
+The `ExecutionEvent` instance can actually seen as part of a tree, e.g. the begin message of a step together with the end message for the same message can be seen as a node containing everything that is logged in-between.
+Your might want to actually build a tree from it, and the `level` contained in the `ExecutionEvent` is actually all you need for this, but all `ExecutionEvent` instances that do not act as a leave in this tree view have a UUID `structuralID` to help you with that.

 ### Parallel execution